Dataherald/dataherald/README.md

 #### Scanning the Database
 The database scan is used to gather information about the database including table and column names and identifying low cardinality columns and their values to be stored in the context store and used in the prompts to the LLM.
 In addition, it retrieves logs, which consist of historical queries associated with each database table.
 These records are then stored within the query_history collection.
-The historical queries retrieved encompass data from the past three months and are grouped based on query and user. db_connection_id is the id of the database connection you want to scan, which is returned when you create a database connection.
+The historical queries retrieved encompass data from the past three months and are grouped based on query and user.
+The db_connection_id param is the id of the database connection you want to scan, which is returned when you create a database connection.
+The ids param is the table_description_id that you want to scan.
 You can trigger a scan of a database from the `POST /api/v1/table-descriptions/sync-schemas` endpoint.
 Example below